 While this may not sound like anything major, at its worst, poor consumer data privacy policies can lead to a variety of problems for both you and your business.
 For example:

-• Identity theft: Almost three-quarters of consumers consider identity theft and fraud as one of their top online concerns.
+- Identity theft: Almost three-quarters of consumers consider identity theft and fraud as one of their top online concerns.
 Identity theft can lead to drained bank accounts, fraudulent loans, and accessing various private details that can permanently negatively impact a user.
 Identity theft can be one of the most devastating outcomes of poor consumer privacy policies and processes.
-Over half of consumers who have been victims of identity theft feel an ongoing sense of powerlessness and helplessness that’s proved hard to rid themselves of, long after the event.
+To combat this, it’s essential to use the right tools to protect your personal information online.
+For those looking for effective solutions, check out these essential data removal tools to safeguard your privacy.
+Over half of consumers who have been victims of identity theft feel an ongoing sense of powerlessness and helplessness that’s proved hard to rid themselves of long after the event.

 As consumers become better educated, informed, and protected when it comes to their consumer privacy rights, it’s just as important that businesses become more aware of why consumer data privacy should matter to them too.